tas2026/tas2026.github.io/_pages/call_for_paper.md

 We invite the following contributions, formatted using the AAAI-26 author kit:

-- **Full Papers (4-8 pages):** for novel research, artifact submissions, or strong works in progress.
+- **Full Papers (6-8 pages):** for novel research, artifact submissions, or strong works in progress.
 - **Short Papers (2-4 pages):** for positions, smaller artifacts, and early work in progress.
 - **Abstracts (1 page):** for sharing ideas (non-archival only).

+Regardless of archival plans, authors are encouraged to submit earlier rather than later.
 Page limits exclude references.
-Each submission is reviewed by members of the program committee for relevance, technical soundness, clarity, and potential to stimulate discussion.
-Submissions should be made through EasyChair (link to be posted here).
+Each submission is reviewed by the program committee for relevance, soundness, and potential to stimulate discussion.** Submissions should be made through EasyChair (https://easychair.org/conferences/?conf=fss26)**.

 Per AAAI policy, all participants (presenters, organizers, and attendees) must register for the event.
 TAS follows the AAAI in-person, no-virtual-presentations policy.